insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 };
 ```

-which makes possible to mark the range of possible values:
+Enumeration makes it possible to define a range of possible values:

 ```c++
 R query(std::underlying_type_t<E> bitmask);